 Non-resident aliens' US-source rents are generally subject to a flat 30% tax rate (or lower treaty rate), usually withheld at source.
 However, a non-resident alien can elect to report real property rental income net of expenses, subject to tax at graduated rates.

 Certain items are generally exempt from personal income tax.
-Common types of tax-exempt income include the property acquired by gift or bequest and interest from municipal bonds.
+For example, property acquired by gift or bequest is generally not included as taxable income (although income generated on that property would be subject to tax).
+A common type of tax-exempt income is interest from municipal bonds.